mskilab-org/fishHook/README.md

-## fishHook Analysis using Covariates cont.
+## fishHook Analysis using Covariates (cont.)
 Covariates rely on our prior knowledge about mutational processes.
-However, there are likely facotrs that influence mutations that are not known as thus it would be impossible for us to define a covariate for them.
+However, there are likely factors that influence mutations that are not known as thus it would be impossible for us to define a covariate for them.
 However, all of the mutational evidence is present in the mutational landscape (events) and as such we can create a covariate from our events that we will call local mutational density that can model the mutational landscape in the area surrounding our targets.
-We can use the flag use_local_mut_density for this.
-The bin for this covariate be specified using local_mut_density_bin and is by default set to 1e6.
+We can use the flag 'use_local_mut_density' for this.
+The bin for this covariate be specified using 'local_mut_density_bin' and is by default set to 1e6.

 ```R